Volume of Pyramid

 What Is the Volume of Pyramid With a Rectangular Base?

 A pyramid whose base is a rectangle is a rectangular pyramid.
 Its base area 'B' is found by applying the area of the rectangle formula. i.e., if 'l' and 'w' are the dimensions of the base (rectangle), then its area is B = lw.
-If 'h' is the height of the pyramid, then its area is V =(1/3) (Bh) = (1/3) lwh.
+If 'h' is the height of the pyramid, then its volume is V =(1/3) (Bh) = (1/3) lwh cubic units.

 What Is the Formula To Find the Volume of Pyramid?